 Myth number 2: It's not safe to give my baby dippy eggs

 Runny eggs are back on the menu!
-Eggs are one of the most nutritious foods available, and your baby can eat them runny when you start weaning at around 6 months as long as you follow the recommended egg safety standards.
+Eggs are one of the most nutritious foods available, and your baby can eat them runny when you start weaning at around 6 months as long as they have the British Lion mark.

 Myth number 3: I should hold off giving my baby meat and fish